matomo-org/matomo-java-tracker/README.md

 * Seamless integration: Easily integrates into frameworks such as Spring by creating the MatomoTracker Spring bean for use in other beans.

-Please prefer the Java 11 version as the Java 8 will become obsolete in the future.
+Please prefer the Java 11 or newer version as the Java 8 will become obsolete in the future.

 You can find our [Developer Guide here](https://developer.matomo.org/api-reference/tracking-java)